Amine-Itani/Unit-4/Project4.md

 My client required a system allowing users to follow each other on the webapp so they can later get posts from their following.
 To do that, I implemented a follow button that saves follow links in the follows table.
 The button would be found on a post, so clicking it would mean following the post author.
 This is convenient as when users realize they are interested in another users posts, they can instantly follow them.

-A problem I faced is when creating this button in cases where the current user already follows the post author, the webapp showed a follow button instead of an unfollow.
+A problem I faced is creating this button in cases where the current user already follows the post author, the webapp showed a follow button instead of an unfollow.
 Firstly, I tried switching the button functionality depending on the results of the database filter search shown above, but that did not work because the buttons on other posts by the same author did not change when the user followed them, and the data on following information was queried once on loading the page.

 Instead, I added a following state column in the posts table.
 This column is decided once on get by comparing to the query from the earlier explanation and **updated** everytime the follow button is pressed ```db.run_query(f"UPDATE posts SET following_state = 'Following' WHERE id = ?", (post_id,))```.
 This solution uses many if statements, to link to the specific button and to determine whether to set states to following or not ex: (```if following_state == 'Not_following':```).
 It reloads the page everytime to show results, and affects the follows table ```db.run_query(f"DELETE FROM follows WHERE user_id = ?
 AND following = ?", (current_user_id, post_id))```